 Still, I have had a rough time.
 Almost half of my 17+ years of being married to the same man have been a continuous struggle to honor him sexually.
 These years have not been fun.
 They've been hell.
 Some of this has been his fault for at times being demanding and rude, not to mention oblivious of my needs (sexual and otherwise).
-Some has been my fault, for being afraid to speak my mind.
-Some has been neither of our fault--simply the same mental and spiritual struggles thousands or millions of women face every day.
-These include fears and loathings, and self-talk brought on by relationship problems which pre-date our marriages, and which are difficult to resolve through even the most strenuous and consistent efforts at forgiveness and healing.
+Some have been my fault, for being afraid to speak my mind.
+Some has been neither of our fault—simply the same mental and spiritual struggles thousands or millions of women face every day.
+These include fears and loathings, and self-talk brought on by relationship problems that pre-date our marriages, and which are difficult to resolve through even the most strenuous and consistent efforts at forgiveness and healing.
 So where does this leave my fellow strugglers and I?

 Mr. Pearl is quick to point out that pre-marital sex makes for a guilty conscience, and "dirty" feelings, leading to a distaste for sex once the honeymoon feelings wear off.
 Obviously, this is true in many cases.

 But I was a 19-year-old virgin when I married.
 Clearly physical, pre-marital sexual involvement isn't the origin of the problems for some of us.

 Now let me mention what I have experienced, with the suspicion that some of this will seem familiar to you.